darkdarcool/ChitChat/README.md

 # Conclusion

 Thanks for reading this.
 If you wanna use this, go ahead.
 This does not replace `jest`.
-I worked hard on this and hop you try it out.
+I worked hard on this and hope you try it out.

 ## KTHXBAI!!